 There are four spacecraft laboratories within the department, viz., the FLTSATCOM laboratory, the Spacecraft Test Laboratory, the Spacecraft Attitude Dynamics and Control Laboratory and the Spacecraft Design Laboratory.
 The FLTSATCOM laboratory houses a qualification model of the Navy's communication satellite (which provides global UHF coverage) along with the associated hardware and software used to test the satellite's subsystems.
 The test laboratory contains a vibration shaker system and a thermal vacuum chamber system.
 The former is used for testing typical vibration loads on a spacecraft, and is capable of simulating both low frequency (swept sinusoidal) and random vibrations.
 The latter is used to test the operation of spacecraft materials/subsystems under the combined conditions of space vacuum (below 10-5 torr) and thermal environment.
 The third laboratory contains a scaled model of a generic flexible spacecraft and simulates the pitch motion.
-It is used to structures and/or liquid propellants.
+It is used to study the interaction between the attitude control and the dynamics of flexible spacecraft, where the flexibility may be due to structures and/or liquid propellants.
 It also has experiments on vibration isolation and antenna shape control using smart structures.
-The fourth laboratory contains computer-aided spacecraft design library.
+The fourth laboratory contains computer-aided spacecraft design tools and a spacecraft design library.